-The application form includes character limits - up to 6000 characters (approx. 900 words) per criterion.
-The application form will not accept characters beyond this limit.
+The application form includes character limits per criterion and will not accept characters beyond these limits.
 Please note spaces are included in the character limit.

 You must address all of the assessment criteria in the application.
 Applications that score highly against all criteria are more likely to be recommended for funding.